normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DynamoDBWrapUp.md

 # Amazon DynamoDB wrap up

 For our TODO List serverless application we will use the Data Model API.
-In your open solution for the application the **ServerlessTODOList.DataAccess** project has the **TODOListDataAccess.cs** file which contains all of the operations the application needs to access the TODO Lists stored in DynamoDB.
+In your open solution for the application, the **ServerlessTODOList.DataAccess** project has the **TODOListDataAccess.cs** file which contains all of the operations the application needs to access the TODO Lists stored in DynamoDB.